apache/commons-rdf/src/site/markdown/userguide.md

 # Mutability and thread safety

+_Note: This section is subject to change - see discussion on [COMMONSRDF-7](https://issues.apache.org/jira/browse/COMMONSRDF-7)_

 In Commons RDF, all instances of `Triple` and `RDFTerm` (e.g. `IRI`, `BlankNode`, `Literal`) are considered _immutable_.
 That is, their content does not change, and so calling a method like